HyagoOliveira/Persistence/README.md

 ## Summary

-This package can save Serialized data, first encrypting and/or compressing it.
+This package can save Serialized data, after encrypting and/or compressing it.
 You can select if you want to only encrypt, compress or use both.
 Also, you can choose which serialization method to use (Json, XML or Binary).

 Data serialization also works in WebGL builds by using the [Async-IO](https://github.com/HyagoOliveira/Async-IO) package.

-To start to save/load data, you need first to create a **Persistence Settings** asset and use it on your Serialized data class.
+To start to save/load data, you need first to create a **Persistence Settings** asset.

 ## How To Use

 ### Creating the Persistence Settings

-Open the **Project Settings** Windows and select Persistence (below ActionCode group).
+Open the **Project Settings** Windows and select **Persistence** (below ActionCode group).

 Click on the **Create** button and save a new Persistence Settings asset.